-3.18 EpEndDate
+3.19 EpEndDate

 This variable is only coded in years where EpEnd has the value 1.
 If a conflict year is followed by at least one year of conflict inactivity, the EpEndDate variable lists, as precise as possible, the date that violence stopped.

+This variable is taken directly from UCDP's Conflict Termination Dataset.
 If detailed information is lacking the Conflict Termination Dataset sets the date to 31 December.